 I have been dreaming of my grandmother a lot lately.
 She comes to me healthy, hair coiffed into tight blonde curls.
 She is wearing her peppermint poloneck and she is always smiling, calling to me 'Bluebell'.

-I ask her about her alzheimers, about what it was like living in candyfloss.
-We laugh about how the last time I saw her she was a dead crow in a nursing home bed.
+I ask her about her alzheimers, about what it was like living and dying in candyfloss.
+We laugh about how the last time I saw her, she was a dead crow in a nursing home bed.
 Patchwork quilt up to her chin, mouth open, one tooth-chipped.
 Bloated bird carcass with cup of tea cold, on the bedside table.

 I have never smelt a dead person before, it is a mix of urine, metal and death.